outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - you can start with the target solution formats as your interface query filter (equating "problem format + operations = solution format")
           - a more efficient operation than multiply
           - a more efficient combination of operationss than 'multiply then add'
-        - or you can start with applying interfaces and focusing on useful structures for the solution (problem-reduction or problem-compartmentalization)
+        - or you can start with applying interfaces, and iteratively focusing on & applying useful structures found for the solution (problem-reduction or problem-compartmentalization)
           - apply structures known to generate solutions to fulfill solution metrics (move toward solution position or reduce solution space or reduce problem)
             - apply core/adjacent/efficient/similar structures